lesjames/breakpoint/readme.md

 ### Grid Setup

-You can setup your project by defining a couple variables needed to configure your grid.
+The grid column and gutter sizes don't change when the layout gets triggered into a fixed width.
+These sizes are set by the following variables...

 ```
-$column:	 60px;	// column-width of your grid in pixels
-$gutter:	 20px;	// gutter-width of your grid in pixels
-$columns:	 16;	// maximum number of columns needed for layout
-$fixed-grid: 8;		// number of columns to trigger fixed grid
-$ie-support: false; // number of columns for vintage ie
-$show-grid:  false; // shows a visual grid overlay
+$grid-column: 60px;
+$grid-gutter: 20px;
 ```

-Setting `$column` `$gutter` and `$columns` define your grid.
-Breakpoint uses these values to generate the size of elements and the media queries necessary to trigger those element sizes.

-`$fixed-grid` sets the number of columns necessary to transform the grid from a fluid to a fixed layout.

 #### IE Support

-`$ie-support` set the number of columns that vintage IE should use as a layout.
-Since breakpoint generates most of your structure inside media queries vintage IE won't see it and thus serve the single column fluid layout. `$ie-support` will make sure that a single, fixed grid layout gets served to vintage IE without media queries.
-You need to make sure that the column count you set for `$ie-support` matches another layout in your code.
+`$ie-support` sets the number of columns that vintage IE should use as a layout.
+Since breakpoint generates your fixed width structure inside media queries vintage IE won't see it and thus serve the mobile first fluid layout. `$ie-support` will make sure that a single, fixed width layout gets served to vintage IE without media queries.
+You need to make sure that the column count you set for `$ie-support` matches a layout break point.

 #### Grid Overlay

-Setting `$show-grid` to true will generate a visual overlay of your grid for testing.
+Setting `$grid-overlay` to true will generate a visual overlay of your grid for testing.

 ## The Breakpoint Mixin

 `breakpoint()` is the mixin you use to create layouts for a specific breakpoint.
-You pass the number of columns you want on screen as an argument and breakpoint creates the media query for you.
+You pass the number of columns you want on screen as an argument and breakpoint creates the media query needed to trigger this layout when the screen becomes wide enough.
+Note that a matching centering `.wrapper` class is auto generated for each break point.

 ```
+// 8 column breakpoint
+@include breakpoint(8){
-@include breakpoint(8) {
+	.fluid-demo {
-  .container  { width: col(8); }
-  .main       { width: col(5); }
-  .sidebar    { width: col(3); }
+		.grid-cell { width: fluid(4,8); }
 	}

-@include breakpoint(12) {
+	.fixed-demo {
-  .container  { width: col(12); }
+		.grid-cell { width: fixed(2); }
+	}
+}

+// 12 column breakpoint
+@include breakpoint(12){
+	.fluid-demo {
-  .main       { width: col(8); }
+		.grid-cell { width: fluid(3,12); }
+	}
+	.fixed-demo {
-  .sidebar    { width: col(4); }
+		.grid-cell { width: fixed(3); }
+	}
 }
 ```